MatinNezami/ClientValidation/README.md

 #### Error To Label Elements

-If you need show error message to lable, use label attribute on input element
+If you need show error message to lable, use label attribute on input element, for example:

 ```html
 <input type="color" label id="background" name="background" required>